mosaicml/llm-foundry/scripts/inference/README.md

 Please open a Github issue if you discover any problems!

-## MPT with FasterTransformer (FT)
+## Converting an HF MPT to FasterTransformer
-This folder contains a script that converts MPT checkpoints to the [FasterTransformer](https://github.com/NVIDIA/FasterTransformer) format.
+We include a script `convert_hf_mpt_to_ft.py` that converts HuggingFace MPT checkpoints to the [FasterTransformer](https://github.com/NVIDIA/FasterTransformer) format.
 This makes the checkpoints compatible with the FasterTransformer library, which can be used to run transformer models on GPUs.

-You can either pre-download the model in a local dir or directly provide the HF hub model name to convert the MPT checkpoint to FasterTransformer format.
+You can either pre-download the model in a local dir or directly provide the HF hub model name to convert the HF MPT checkpoint to FasterTransformer format.

 ### Download and Convert
 ```
 # The script handles the download
-python mpt_ckpt_to_ft.py -i mosaicml/mpt-7b -o mpt-ft-7b --infer_gpu_num 1
+python convert_hf_mpt_to_ft.py -i mosaicml/mpt-7b -o mpt-ft-7b --infer_gpu_num 1
 ```

 ### Pre-Download the Model and Convert